-Class I The candidate shows excellent problem-solving skills and excellent knowledge of the Honours material over a wide range of topics, and is able to use that knowledge innovatively 70 - 100 and/or in unfamiliar contexts.

-Class IIi Honours 60 - 69 The candidate shows good or very good problem-solving skills, and good or very good knowledge of much of the material over a wide range of topics.
-Class Ilii Honours 50 - 59 The candidate shows basic problem-solving skills and adequate knowledge of most of the material.
-Class III Honours 40 - 49 The candidate shows reasonable understanding of at least part of the basic material and some problem solving skills.
-Although there may be a few good answers, the majority of answers will contain errors in calculations and/or show incomplete understanding of the topics.
-Pass 30 - 39 The candidate shows some limited grasp of basic material over a restricted range of topics, but with large gaps in understanding.
+Class I The candidate shows excellent problem-solving skills and excellent Honours knowledge of the material over a wide range of topics, and is able to use that 70 - 100 knowledge innovatively and/or in unfamiliar contexts.
+Class Ili The candidate shows good or very good problem-solving skills, and good or Honours very good knowledge of much of the material over a wide range of topics.
+60 - 69 Class Ilii The candidate shows basic problem-solving skills and adequate knowledge of Honours most of the material.
+50 - 59 Class III The candidate shows reasonable understanding of at least part of the basic Honours material and some problem solving skills.
+Although there may be a few good 40 - 49 answers, the majority of answers will contain errors in calculations and/or show incomplete understanding of the topics.
+Pass The candidate shows some limited grasp of basic material over a restricted 30 - 39 range of topics, but with large gaps in understanding.
 There need not be any good quality answers, but there will be indications of some competence.
-Fail 0 - 29 The candidate shows inadequate grasp of the basic material.
-The work is likely to show major misunderstanding and confusion, and/or inaccurate calculations; the answers to most of the questions attempted are likely to be fragmentary only.
+Fail The candidate shows inadequate grasp of the basic material.
+The work is 0 - 29 likely to show major misunderstanding and confusion, and/or inaccurate calculations; the answers to most of the questions attempted are likely to be fragmentary only.

 In borderline cases the examiners use their discretion and consider the overall quality of the work the candidate has presented for examination.
-The external examiner often plays a key role in such cases.
+The external examiners often play a key role in such cases.